wanglanjun-academic/wanglanjun-academic.github.io/index.md

 <span style="color:blue">[Recruiting]:  Looking for prospective PhD students and Master students who will be enrolling in 2025.
 Ideal candidates are expected to be **responsible**, **organized**, and **creative**.
 Strong *programming* skills, solid *mathematics* knowledge as well as good *communication* skills are preferred.
 Please send your **CV**, **Transcript** and a brief **Summary** of your experience (in email) to wanglanjun AT tju.edu.cn. <span>

+<span style="color:grey">[NOTE]: So far I do not have any plan on supervising foreign students funded by Chinese Government Scholarship. <span>

 ---
 ## Work Experience
 - **2021.10-Present:** Tianjin University, Researcher/Doctoral Supervisor